MGreif/backend-tick-it/README.md

 # backend-tick-it
-Backend for ticket system tick-it
+Backend for Full-Stack project "Tick It"